tkrille/dropwizard-environment-config/README.md

 }
 ```

-Using <code>EnvironmentConfigurationFactory</code> also honors configuration overrides via system properties as usual.
+Using `EnvironmentConfigurationFactory` also honors configuration overrides
+via system properties as usual.
+Configuration overrides take precedence over
-Configuration overrides take precedence over values set via environment variables.
+values set via environment variables.

 Usage
 -----

-Environment variables can be specified in config.yaml by using the following "magic value":
+Environment variables can be specified in config.yaml by using the following
+"magic value":

 ```
 $env:ENVIRONMENT_VARIABLE[:DEFAULT_VALUE]